-Figure 5 is based on the CCC-P's preliminary synthesis of AB 988 roles and responsibilities and provides a high-level overview of an organizational structure for implementing the Plan.
+Figure 5 is based on the CCC-P's preliminary synthesis of AB 988 roles and responsibilities and provides a high-level overview of an organizational structure for implementing the five-year plan.

-CalHHS and Cal OES both are required to establish advisory boards-the CalHHS PAG and the Cal OES 988 TAB, respectively-as shown by the dotted line.
+CalHHS and Cal OES both are required to establish advisory boards-the CalHHS 988-Crisis Policy Advisory Group and the Cal OES 988 Technical Advisory Board (TAB), respectively-as shown by the dotted line.
 CalHHS and the three departments with direct participation outlined in AB 988 (DHCS, DMHC, and CDPH) are in orange.
 EMSA, which has direct participation but is not identified in AB 988, is in grey.
 These departments report directly to the Secretary of CalHHS, as indicated by the solid line.